defunkydrummer/abcl-jazz/readme.md

 Note: Not only is swing programming under JAZZ easier than Java, it is also
       easier, for example, than under Jython (Python for the JVM)

-## Philosophy

-If this example evolves into a lib, this would be my preferred philosophy:

-- should be very easy to learn
-- it is to be designed with the aim of producing easy to write, easy to read GUI code.
- --- note: commands that instantiate swing  UI controls have no hypens

- - shouldn't require to learn a whole new DSL or lib.
-Existing java swing tutorials should tell you 80% of what you need to know.
- --- things that are named 'x' on swing tutorials shall be named 'x' here.
-     we're not inventing new slang.
- - the source code of this lib is to be easy to understand as well
- - typically-used stuff should be non-verbose
- - typical controls (label, textbox, etc) should be easy to instantiate
- - action listeners should be damn easy to instantiate
- - typical configuration parameters of each control (i.e. text box column width) should be already present on instantiation; the other seldom-used parameters should be configured by calling the appropiate methods. in other words, use Jazz syntax to quickly create the UI, and call the appropiate java methods for config options that are not often used.

 ## Usage

 Requires ABCL.
 So, load ABCL.
 I used ABCL 1.5.0